pi-hole/docs/docs/database/gravity/groups.md

 ## Group management
-Any domain on the individual lists as well as the adlists entries can be managed through groups.
+Any blocklist or domain on the white-/black-/regex-lists can be managed through groups.
 This allows not only grouping them together to highlight their relationship, but also enabling/disabling them together if one, for instance, wants to visit a specific service only temporarily.

 Groups are defined in the `group` table and can have an optional description in addition to a mandatory name of the group.